MicrosoftDocs/fabric-docs/docs/data-engineering/tutorial-build-lakehouse.md

    :::image type="content" source="media\tutorial-build-lakehouse\select-semantic-model-tables.png" alt-text="Screenshot where you can select the tables to add to the semantic model.":::

 1. To ensure that the tables in the semantic model are always in sync, switch to the **SQL analytics endpoint** view and open the lakehouse **settings** pane.
-Select **Default Power BI semantic model** setting and turn on **Sync the default Power BI semantic model** setting.
+Select **Default Power BI semantic model** setting and turn on **Sync the default Power BI semantic model**.
 For more information, see [Default Power BI semantic models](../data-warehouse/semantic-models.md#sync-the-default-power-bi-semantic-model)

    :::image type="content" source="media\tutorial-build-lakehouse\enable-semantic-model-sync.png" alt-text="Screenshot showing how to turn on data sync to the default semantic model":::